tsbits/KonamiJS/README.md

 Import [Konami.js](Konami.js) into your project.

 ### Step 2 : Instanciate
-Create A Konami instance like this :
+Create a Konami instance like this :
 ```javascript
 let k = new Konami();
 ```